kparc/kcc/README.md

 * monadic `,/x raze`
 * dyadic `x@y index`
 * dyadic `x~y match`

+Finally, you are now equipped with the most ubiquitous system routine:

+* `\t:n expr` benchpress an expression `n` times, result in milliseconds

 Although this is still a small part of k operator arsenal, if you can do `quicksort` with this much, you can do a lot more.
 And then add vector arithmetic, and then take everything to the power of 6 adverbs.